Intent-Based Bridging for Seamless UX with Across on Gelato RaaS

 This approach is already proven in production.
 Across' deployment on BNB Smart Chain was the first implementation of this architecture.

-Succinct's Prover Network uses a "proof contest" mechanism—a competitive auction where multiple provers bid for the right to generate ZK proofs.
+Succinct's Prover Network uses a "proof contest" mechanism — a competitive auction where multiple provers bid for the right to generate ZK proofs.
 These contests use an all-pay auction model: all provers pay their bids, but the winner is selected probabilistically based on bid amounts.
-This design encourages cost competition (provers bid competitively to win more often) and maintains decentralization (smaller provers still have a chance to win).
+This design encourages cost competition and maintains decentralization.
 Even if one prover can generate proofs more cheaply than others, they cannot capture 100% of the market.
 Thus, the network stays robust and resistant to single points of failure.

 The Optimistic Verification Model Enhanced with ZK Proofs